-Antergos is one of the great looking free Linux distros meant for everyone.
-The first version of antergos was launched in 2012, and since then it has gained substantial popularity and community.
-It went into top 25 Linux distros in a record time and now stands in 12th place in the distrowatch.
+Antergos is one of the great-looking free Linux distros meant for everyone.
+The first version of antergos was launched in 2012, and since then, it has gained substantial popularity and community.
+It went into the top 25 Linux distros in a record time and now stands in 12th place in the distrowatch.

-Antergos is based of Arch Linux.
-The icons used in the OS is so beautiful that one may want lick it!
-Antergos installer is called Cnchi, which initially closely resembled Ubuntu’s Ubuquity, but has evolved into a unique original installer.
-Coming to the desktop environment, it supports GNOME, Cinnamon, Openbox, Xfce, and the new KDE 5.
+Antergos is based on Arch Linux.
+The icons used in the OS are so beautiful that one may want to lick them!
+Antergos installer is called Cnchi, which initially closely resembled Ubuntu’s Ubiquity but has evolved into a unique original installer.
+The desktop environment supports GNOME, Cinnamon, Openbox, Xfce, and the new KDE 5.
 So pretty much all GTK bases there.
 By default install, Antergos ships with GNOME.

 What’s special about Antergos

-Like Arch Linux, Antergos is also a rolling distribution release, which means install it once and it will update forever.
-There is no need to track the end-of-life and reinstall a new version later.
+Like Arch Linux, Antergos is also a rolling distribution release, which means installing it once and updating forever.
+So there is no need to track the end-of-life and reinstall a new version later.

 Install Antergos 2016